Our first product – InfectiClear®.

 How our diagnostic tests work in practice

-InfectiClear® is scheduled for release in 2025, and will be available with a user-friendly, local or cloud-based software package that can be licensed from Presymptom Health.
+InfectiClear® is scheduled for release in 2025, and will be available with a user-friendly, local software package that can be licensed from Presymptom Health.
 The software generates a score indicating the likelihood of infection.

 This will provide clinicians with the confidence to withhold, delay, or reduce antibiotics in the event of a low-risk score.